The New England Journal of Medicine December 15, 2011

 Tested

-Extended-release niacin/laropiprant
+Extended-release niacin-laropiprant

 Population

-Patients with established atherosclerotic vascular disease
+Patients with prior vascular disease on statin therapy

 Comparator